 Colored pasta is one of our favorite craft and learning materials.
 We often dye it in batches and save it for all kinds of future kid art projects and activities.
 Here’s how to dye pasta!

-Are you following our Recipes for Play and Creating Pinterest board?
+Follow our Recipes for Play and Creating Pinterest board!

 As a classroom teacher, one of the first things I learned to do was dye pasta!
 It can be used for all kinds of learning activities and crafts, and the actual process of coloring the pasta is always a fun activity for kids.

 Dyeing your own pasta is super simple and only requires a couple of ingredients.
-(This post contains affiliate links.
-Thank you so much for your support!)
+(This post contains affiliate links.)

 How to Dye Pasta

 - Dried pasta

 1. Start by placing your dried pasta into a large baggie.